rtyler/brokenco.de/_posts/2019-05-06-whats-uplink.md

-With the Jenkins Telemetry system, and the Uplink backend service, I am particularly proud of how we have balanced these concerns while enabling Jenkins developers to build a better Jenkins!
+With the Jenkins Telemetry system, and the Uplink backend service, I am particularly proud of how we have balanced these concerns while enabling developers to build a better Jenkins!